belangeo/pyo/doc/source/api/classes/expression.rst

 - (cpole x y) : complex one-pole recursive filter. x is the complex signal to filter, y is a complex coefficient, it returns a complex signal.
 - (czero x y) : complex one-zero non-recursive filter. x is the complex signal to filter, y is a complex coefficient, it returns a complex signal.

+**Multi-output function**

+- (out x y) : If using multiple outputs, creates an audio stream where x is the output channel and y the signal to write to the channel.

 **Constants**

 - (const x) : returns x.